 - For museum-goers: Farnsworth Art Museum; this wonderful museum features works by some of the great names in 18th- and 19th-century art history like Gilbert Stuart, Thomas Sully, Thomas Eakins, Eastman Johnson and Fitz Hugh Lane.
 The Wyeth Center showcases three generations of this first family of American art with a comprehensive collection of Maine-related artwork by N.C.
 Wyeth, his son Andrew Wyeth and Andrew’s son, James Wyeth.
 Owls Head Transportation Museum is known internationally for its collection of pioneer aircraft, historic automobiles, bicycles, motorcycles, carriages and engines.
 Maine Maritime Museum located in the historic Shipbuilding town of Bath is a celebration of Maine’s maritime heritage and culture.
 One of our favorite attractions are the multitude of lighthouses along the Maine coast and The Maine Lighthouse Museum is a must-see for anyone interested in lighthouses and American maritime history!

 - We have many talented local artists and a variety of galleries in the Boothbay Harbor area.
-Right here in East Boothbay you will find some of the best including; Paradise Studio and Ocean Point Studio or the Gleason Gallery in Boothbay Harbor and in nearby Damariscotta Jan Kilburn’s Bristol Road Gallery.
+Right here in East Boothbay you will find one of the best at Corinne McIntyre’s Ocean Point Studio or the Gleason Gallery in Boothbay Harbor and in nearby Damariscotta Jan Kilburn’s Bristol Road Gallery.